peterdesmet/movebank2gbif/mapping.md

 n/a
 #### [verbatimEventDate](http://rs.tdwg.org/dwc/terms/index.htm#verbatimEventDate)

 SCD: Could use this instead of eventDate to avoid needing to convert?
+Stored in the data file as `timestamp` (this variable is always included), always in format yyyy-MM-dd HH:mm:ss.SSS (UTC).

+    2012-06-06 14:20:07.000

 #### [habitat](http://rs.tdwg.org/dwc/terms/index.htm#habitat)